Black Ice A Culprit Of Chicago Auto Accident On I-355 Over I-55

 Bridges, in particular, typically form black ice first.
 They are more susceptible to the formation because bridges are exposed to the open air and cool faster than other types of roads.
 As a result, black ice forms on bridges first.

 It’s important for drivers to take caution in the winter months.
-Many underestimate the power of ice and how vulnerable vehicles can be when ice is present-even for big heavy trucks or cars with 4-wheel-drive capability.
+Many underestimate the power of ice and how vulnerable vehicles can be when ice is present-even for big heavy trucks or cars with four-wheel drive capability.

 Fortunately, legal recourse is available to those injured in auto accidents as a result of negligent drivers’ failure to take caution during hazardous weather.
 If you or a loved one has been injured due to an at-fault driver, discussing these options with a personal injury attorney is advised.